-Criminal Code of the Republic of Croatia (Official Gazette No. 125/2011, 144/2012, 56/2015, 61/2015, 101/2017, 118/2018, 126/2019 and 84/2021) in its Chapter IX specifically regulates criminal offenses against humanity and human dignity to include offenses against the values protected under international law.
+Criminal Code of the Republic of Croatia (Official Gazette No. 125/2011, 144/2012, 56/2015, 61/2015, 101/2017, 118/2018, 126/2019, 84/2021, 114/2022 and 114/223) in its Chapter IX specifically regulates criminal offenses against humanity and human dignity to include offenses against the values protected under international law.

-The Act on Service in the Armed Forces of the Republic of Croatia in Article 170, paragraphs (1) and (2) and Article 172, paragraphs (1) and (2) stipulates:
+The Act on Service in the Armed Forces of the Republic of Croatia in Article 170, paragraphs 1 and 2 and Article 172, paragraphs 1 and 2 stipulates:

-"Members of the Armed Forces are responsible for criminal offenses under the provisions of the Criminal Code and other laws.

-Criminal liability does not exclude disciplinary liability if the act that is the subject of a criminal procedure represents a breach of military discipline.

-Members of the Armed Forces are responsible for misdemeanours pursuant to the general regulations on misdemeanours.

-Misdemeanour liability does not exclude the disciplinary liability if act which is the subject of a misdemeanour procedure represents a breach of military discipline."
+- "(1) Members of the Armed Forces are responsible for criminal offenses under the provisions of the Criminal Code and other laws. - (2) Criminal liability does not exclude disciplinary liability if the act that is the subject of a criminal procedure represents a breach of military discipline. - (1) Members of the Armed Forces are responsible for misdemeanours pursuant to the general regulations on misdemeanours. - (2) Misdemeanour liability does not exclude the disciplinary liability if act which is the subject of a misdemeanour procedure represents a breach of military discipline." - 4.3.

-4.3.
 How does your State ensure that armed forces are not used to limit the peaceful and lawful exercise of human and civil rights by persons as individuals or as representatives of groups nor to deprive them of national, religious, cultural, linguistic or ethnic identity?

-Armed Forces of the Republic of Croatia, during their deployment to all international activities, are obliged to act in accordance with the above mentioned Article 167 of the Act on Service in the Armed Forces of the Republic of Croatia (Official Gazette, No. 73/2013, 75/2015, 50/2016, 30/2018 and 125/2019).
+Armed Forces of the Republic of Croatia, during their deployment to all international activities, are obliged to act in accordance with the above mentioned Article 167 of the Act on Service in the Armed Forces of the Republic of Croatia (Official Gazette, No. 73/2013, 75/2015, 50/2016, 30/2018, 125/2019, 155/2023, 158/2023 and 14/2024).

-On the national territory of the Republic of Croatia the Armed Forces may be used, in accordance with Article 39 paragraph (2) of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018 and 70/2019), and subject to the conditions stipulated by the Constitution and law, for assistance to the institutions of civil authorities, organizations and services designated for protection and rescue, and to the population in cases of disasters and great accidents, search and rescue, and transport of injured or sick persons, including an emergency medical flight.
+On the national territory of the Republic of Croatia the Armed Forces may be used, in accordance with Article 39 paragraph 2 of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018, 70/2019 and 155/2023), and subject to the conditions stipulated by the Constitution and law, for assistance to the institutions of civil authorities, organizations and services designated for protection and rescue, and to the population in cases of disasters and major accidents, search and rescue, and transport of injured or sick persons, including an emergency medical flight.

-Pursuant to Article 60 of the Defence Act, while providing assistance in situations of disasters and great accidents, Armed Forces coordinate their actions in accordance with the plans, rules and procedures established by the central state administration body responsible for the protection and rescue, as Armed Forces do not act independently in those activities.
+Pursuant to Article 60 of the Defence Act, while providing assistance in situations of disasters and major accidents, Armed Forces coordinate their actions in accordance with the plans, rules and procedures established by the central state administration body responsible for the protection and rescue, as Armed Forces do not act independently in those activities.